casper-network/docs-archive/README.md

-# The Casper documentation has moved to https://casper.network/docs-app.
+# This Casper documentation has been archived.
+Visit https://github.com/casper-network/docs for the current documentation.

 ## CasperLabs TechSpec